jbuck95/recollect.nvim/README.md

 Nvim Plugin to visualize, compare and edit Notes on a Grid.

-- Checks a folder for all files: "YYYY-MM-DD.md"
-- Places them on a Grid.
+- Checks a folder for all files with the format: "YYYY-MM-DD.md" and places them on a grid for a visual feedback.
-- Grid has 2 Modes:
+- The Grid has 2 Modes:
-    1. renders for a Year since the 1st of Jan.
+    1. renders for a Years, always starting the dots on 1st of January
-    2. you can set a Custom date (Project start or your Birthday or whatever)
+    2. renders from/til your Custom dates (Project start or your Birthday or whatever)
-- Plugin can read your YAML frontmatter; allows dynamically changing symbols based on tags in your .md files.
+- Plugin can read your YAML frontmatter; that means automatically changing symbols based on the tags you set in your .md files.
-- Grid shows Current date, Years , Months, Days counter since the Grid strarting Date, aswell as the Weekday of the Dot your cursor is on.
+- Grid shows Current date; Years, Months, Days, And a counter since the Grid strarting Date, aswell as the Weekday of the Dot your cursor is on.
 - you can highlight and edit time periods.
 - integrates into obsidian.nvim plugin
-- you can toggle split behaviour to replace the current note, or open two notes and alwys replace the older one.
-Splits are done automatically based on width/height racio of your window.
+- check the Keybindings for possible toggles regarding split and rendering behaviour

-This is a personal project and many aspects are vibe coded after hours of researching and already drinking too much coffe for my master thesis.
+This is a personal project and many parts are vibe coded after hours of researching and already drinking too much coffe for my totally unrelated master thesis.
 Since I switched from Obsidian to Nvim for all notetaking and writing, I was missing a option to visually see my dailies and so this was born.
-If anyone is interestet to vet or refactor, i would appreciate that!
+No programming background so if anyone is interestet to vet or refactor, i would appreciate that!

 ## Preview